 The Dark Side of the Moon (Nikon D850 shooting techniques)

-From our campsite, it was a 2 mile round trip, unmarked hike across a high desert to Sunset Arch.
+From our campsite, it was a 2-mile round trip (felt more like 4), unmarked hike across a high desert to Sunset Arch.

 Shooting Technique for Sunset Arch: Nikon D850, 20mm (foreground focus shift; ISO 64, f/4.5, 0.4 seconds) (star stack; ISO 1250, f/2.8, 13.0 seconds)

-Sunset Arch was the last shooting location of the trip.
-A trip where I got to experience the 4x4 Jeep life, primitive camping, and the shovel.
-Across Southern Utah and Northern Arizona, lots of driving thru deep sand and driving over big rocks.
-We put 1,786 miles on each Jeep over 9 days, thankfully about 70% of the time it was on asphalt.
+Sunset Arch was the last shooting location of a trip where we got to experience the 4x4 Jeep life of driving thru deep sand and over large rocks, primitive camping, and a shovel.
+Over 9 days, we put 1,786 miles on each Jeep, thankfully about 70% of that was over asphalt.

 (6 shot Focus shift for each shutter speed) x (3 shutter speed brackets for HDR) = 18 images

 Processing sequence: Processed each HDR bracket set of 6 images first with HeliconFocus, then processed the resulting 3 files from HeliconFocus with Lightroom Photo Merge HDR.
 Then processed the resulting Lightroom file with Photoshop.

 Sunset Arch, Milepost 13, the House on Fire, are just a few of the highlights from a dozen or so locations photographed.
 Additional finished images from White Pocket, Monument Valley, and other locations from the Western United States and Canada are posted here: The West